 “The report shows, above all, that the entire exercise was a storm in a teacup stirred up by our political opponents,” she told reporters in Cape Town.

 “The entire affair was a waste of the public protector’s time and cost the South African taxpayer hundreds of thousands of rands at least, that could have been better spent on service delivery.”

 Zille said the report found no corruption and political involvement, interference or manipulation in the procurement process.
-She was also not personally involved in the process.

 She said it was found that the presence of two special advisers on the tender bid evaluation committee had made no difference to the outcome of the evaluation.

 Madonsela found that some administrative processes in managing transversal tenders, those which involved various government departments and strict treasury regulations, were faulty.

 Zille said the provincial treasury had picked up these faults long beforehand and steps were taken to rectify them. – Sapa